CAPS is an Australian Government program. It provides a payment to eligible people, to help with some of the costs of buying continence products.

 There are 4 steps in applying for CAPS:

-- Get ready to apply – this includes getting a copy of the Application Guidelines and Application Form.
+- Get ready to apply – this includes getting a copy of the Application Guidelines and Application Form or from October 2023, if you are applying for yourself you can use your Medicare online account through myGov, or in the Express Medicare Mobile app, to apply.

 - Get your doctor or health professional to complete their part of the form.